jonesim/encrypted-credentials/README.md

 **encrypted-credentials** encrypts credentials to allow them to be securely added to git repositories.

-It can import encrypted settings into Django defined in a json file.
+It can import encrypted settings into Django defined in a python module and or a json file.
 Encrypted files are automatically generated.